-Enzalutamide is a novel AR signaling inhibitor.
-It is a competitive inhibitor of androgen binding and also inhibits nuclear translocation of the AR, DNA binding and coactivator recruitment.85 In the open-label, randomized, phase 3 ENZAMET trial, 86 1,125 men were randomized to receive testosterone suppression plus either open-label enzalutamide (160mg daily) or a standard nonsteroidal antiandrogen therapy nilutamide, or flutamide-standard (bicalutamide, care).
+Enzalutamide is a novel ARSI.
+It is a competitive inhibitor androgen binding and also inhibits nuclear of translocation of the AR, DNA-binding and coactivator recruitment.93 In the open-label, randomized, phase III ENZAMET trial,94 1,125 men were randomized to receive testosterone suppression plus either open-label enzalutamide (160mg daily) or a standard non-steroidal antiandrogen therapy (bicalutamide, nilutamide, or flutamide-standard care).
 The primary end point was OS.
-With a median follow up of 34 months, there were 102 deaths in the enzalutamide group compared to 143 deaths in the standard care group (HR= 0.67; 95%CI 0.52 to 0.86; P= 0.002).
-Kaplan-Meier estimates of OS at 3 years were 80% in the enzalutamide group an 72% in the standard care group.
+With a median follow-up of 34 months, there were 102 deaths in the enzalutamide group compared to 143 deaths in the standard care group (HR=0.67; 95% CI: 0.52 to 0.86; P=0.002).
+Kaplan-Meier estimates of OS at 3 years were 80% in the enzalutamide group and 72% in the standard care group.

 Discontinuation of treatment due to adverse events was more frequent in the enzalutamide group (33 events versus 14 events, respectively).
 Fatigue was more common in the enzalutamide group, and seizures occurred in 7 patients in the enzalutamide group (1%) compared to 0 patients in the standard care group.
-In this trial, approximately 16% of patients also received docetaxel and in this study did not impact on the observed benefit of enzalutamide.
+In this trial, approximately 16% of patients also received docetaxel and this study did not impact the observed benefit of enzalutamide.
 This trial did not address the role of early intensification by adding docetaxel to enzalutamide.
-Several ongoing studies including ARASENS (NCT02799602 docetaxel with/without darolutamide) will prospectively address this question, until data are available, combination therapy in this setting is not indicated.

-In the double-blind, phase III ARCHES trial, Armstrong et al. randomly assigned 1,150 men with mHSPC in a 1:1 ratio to receive either enzalutamide (160 mg per day) or placebo.
+In the double-blind, phase III ARCHES trial, Armstrong et al. randomly assigned 1,150 men with mHSPC in a 1:1 ratio to receive either enzalutamide (160mg per day) or placebo.
 All patients also received ADT.
 The primary endpoint was radiographic PFS.
-As of October 2018, the risk of radiographic PFS or death was significantly reduced with enzalutamide plus ADT versus placebo plus ADT (median not reached versus 19.0 months; HR= 0.39; 95%CI 0.30 to 0.50; P<.001.
+As of October 2018, the risk of radiographic PFS or death was significantly reduced with enzalutamide plus ADT versus placebo plus ADT (median not reached versus 19.0 months; HR=0.39; 95% CI: 0.30 to 0.50; P<.001).
 Similar improvements were also seen in risk of PSA progression, initiation of new antineoplastic therapy, first symptomatic skeletal event, castration-resistance, and reduced risk of pain progression.
+In an update on this trial, the final prespecified analysis of OS, which was a key secondary end point, and an update on radiographic PFS was reported.
+Following unblinding, 180 (31.3%) progression-free patients randomly assigned to placebo plus ADT crossed over to open-label enzalutamide plus ADT.
+At a median follow-up of 44.6 months, 154 of 574 patients randomly assigned to enzalutamide plus ADT and 202 of 576 patients randomly assigned to placebo plus ADT had died.
+Enzalutamide plus ADT reduced risk of death by 34% versus placebo plus ADT (median not reached in either group; HR=0.66; 95% CI: 0.53 to 0.81; P<0.001).95

-Both enzalutamide and apalutamide do present a small risk of seizures, so patients with a seizure disorder should instead choose a drug like abiraterone acetate plus prednisone or docetaxel.
+Enzalutamide, apalutamide, and darolutamide do present a small risk of seizures, so patients with a seizure disorder should instead choose a drug like abiraterone acetate plus prednisone or docetaxel.